feendrache/Godot4-TiledImporter/README.md

 - It imports with the reference of the Tilesets, so import the Tilesets first
 - It may take a while to import and currently some Godot closings happen that i wasn't able to get a real clue why
 - To get the flipped Tiles into godot i chose the alterntive-Tile way for the Tilesets.
 So the importer uses the alternative Tiles where needed

+A Short List of things that may be interesting for using it: https://github.com/feendrache/Godot4-TiledImporter/blob/main/short-notes-how-to-use.txt
+I will add a more detailed Tutorial as soon as Godot 4 is out of beta and is more clear what still needs  to be adjusted in the importer